 - Request submitter is advised of the outcome.

 Based on the above abstraction, a system was developed to avail the following services (http://www.alriyadh.com/1044354):

 - A utility for the users to specify the requested services and its type if applicable.
 In Absher’s case, this was a web interface that allowed users to access the available services based on their particular records.

-- The form and its submission were digitised, with versions made available for each of the most commonly spoken languages in the Kingdom.
+- The form and its submission were digitized, with versions made available for each of the most commonly spoken languages in the Kingdom.

 - A criterion and request parsing engine was developed, which returns an immediate approved/rejected result virtually as soon as the request is submitted.

 - A notification system that’s linked to each users’ profile (through their mobile phone numbers) was also devised in order to advise the users of any updates to their requests.